xpack/web-jekyll/pages/dev-tools/meson-build/support.md

 Sending private messages will be automatically replied with a link to this page.
-The reason for this rude behaviour is simply an attempt to efficiently use the time; since forum posts are archived, other people having similar problems might benefit from the answers.
+The reason for this rude behaviour is simply an attempt to use the time more efficiently; since forum posts are archived, other people having similar problems might benefit from the answers.